Instant film: Packfilm

-Modifications and Adaptation
+Modification and Adaption

 Since the stop of production of the packfilm, most photographers are using the existing stock available on the market.
 With analog photography being an increasing interest to more people, people have been adapting older cameras like the Polaroid Land cameras 110A, 110B or 120, as these cameras have manual control, allowing photographers to have complete exposure control.
 Instant option is an online shop that is dedicated to sure modification service as well as other polaroid or instant film camera related modifications.
 There are also a lot of interest in having this as a personal project, as to make a functional camera does not require an extreme amount of work; articles from The phoblographer.com shows the process of doing such modifications.